Divergence Setups - Bearish Divergence Trading and Bullish Divergence Trading

 Examples of W Shapes on Charts

-Now that you have learned the divergence terms that are used to explain divergence setups.
+Now that you've learned the divergence terms that are used to explain divergence setups.
 Let us look at the two types of forex divergences and how to trade these divergence chart setups.

 There two divergence types which are: